-1928 - Robert Indiana was born in New Castle, Indiana.
-He moved to New York City in 1954 and joined the pop art movement, using distinctive imagery drawing on commercial art approaches blended with existentialism that gradually moved toward what Indiana calls "sculptural poems".
+Robert Clark (1928-2018), better known as Robert Indiana, was born in New Castle, Indiana is a “self-proclaimed American painter of signs.”
+After moving to New York City in 1954 and joining the pop art movement, Indiana began drawing on commercial art approaches blended with the idea of existentialism.
+Gradually this idea moved toward what Indiana calls "sculptural poems."

 In 1962, Eleanor Ward's Stable Gallery hosted Robert Indiana's first New York solo exhibition.
 He has since enjoyed solo exhibitions at over 30 museums and galleries worldwide.
-Indiana's works are in the permanent collections of numerous museums, including MOMA, NY, Whitney Museum of American Art, New York; Metropolitan Museum of Art, New York; Stedelijk Museum, Schiedam, The Netherlands; Carnegie Institute, Pittsburgh; Detroit Institute of Art, Michigan; Baltimore Museum of Art, Maryland; Brandeis Museum, Waltham, Massachusetts; Albright-Knox Gallery of Art, Buffalo, New York; San Francisco Museum of Modern Art, California, the Hirshhorn Museum in Washington D.C.; Institute of Contemporary Art, University of Pennsylvania, Philadelphia, Pennsylvania; and the Los Angeles County Museum, California, among many many others.
+Indiana's works are in the permanent collections of numerous museums, including MOMA, New York; Whitney Museum of American Art, New York; Metropolitan Museum of Art, New York; Stedelijk Museum, Schiedam, The Netherlands; Carnegie Institute, San Francisco Museum of Modern Art, California; the Hirshhorn Museum in Washington D.C.; Institute of Contemporary Art, University of Pennsylvania, Philadelphia, Pennsylvania; and the Los Angeles County Museum, California; among many others.